electricimp/AzureIoTHub/README.md

 ## Full Example

 This example code will register a device with Azure IoT Hub (if needed), then open a connection.
-When a connection is established a receiver for Azure IoT Hub messages will be opened.
-A listener will also be opened for messages coming from the device.
-If a connection to Azure has been established the message from the device will be transmitted as an event to the Azure IoT Hub.
+When a connection is established a receiver for Azure IoT Hub cloud to device messages will be opened.
+You can send cloud to device messages with [iothub-explorer](https://github.com/Azure/iothub-explorer).
+This example also shows how to send device to cloud messages.
+A listener will be opened on the agent for messages coming from the imp device.
+If a connection to Azure has been established the message from the imp device will be transmitted as an event to the Azure IoT Hub.

 ### Agent Code